jianghuaw/install-nodepool/README.md

 Use `--nodepool_repo` and `--nodepool_branch` to specify the target version.

-### Start Nodepool
+### Status of the CI

-To start the nodepool service on the remote system, use:
+To get a status of the CI, use:

+    inp-osci-status --port 2424 ubuntu 127.0.0.1

+Please note, that you can use the `--service` switch to ask for the status of an individual service.

+### Start Services

+Start is similar to status, as it also has the `--service` switch.

-    inp-nodepool-start --port 2424 ubuntu 127.0.0.1
+    inp-osci-start --port 2424 ubuntu 127.0.0.1

 ### Stop Nodepool

-To stop the nodepool service on the remote system, use:
+To stop services:

-    inp-nodepool-stop --port 2424 ubuntu 127.0.0.1
+    inp-osci-stop --port 2424 ubuntu 127.0.0.1

 ## Useful commands